 * The WesternAnimation/LooneyTunes short ''"Now Hear This"'' is a NoDialogueEpisode set in a surreal landscape that's apparently a minimalist version of London.
 It involves a British gentleman getting into all manner of at-times-creepy weirdness upon finding an apparently cursed ear trumpet.
 Strangely behaved shapes appear inexplicably, accompanied by discordant noises, and at one point the poor bloke is plunged into darkness while being menaced by dozens of mean, staring eyes and floating text reading "PUNK" and "WISE GUY". [[spoiler: After abandoning the device in favor of his old one, we promptly find it was ''Satan's horn''.]]

-** Worse if you look at the story as an analogy for an old man's struggle against the onset of senility, or schizophrenia.
+** Worse if you look at the story as an analogy for an old man's struggle against the onset of dementia.

 * Norman Normal, yeah it's really a great cartoon altough with a lot of MindScrew, but then the ending [[spoiler: [[GainaxEnding the events of the cartoon are revealed to be inside the head of another, larger version of Norman]], visible through a door inside his head.
 This version then ends the film by closing the door on his head..]]. .